AdamMena/MyComputerWebsite/myWebsite/README.md

+# Make sure to have nodeJS and node package manager(npm) installed.

+Launch the program using the command "npm run dev".

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.